Raindrac/Banner/README.md

 The backgrounds of Argon were replaced by a single background for both Bluefin and Bazzite, created by myself.
 The raw .xcf files are included.
 Additionally, I added a new icon for both Bluefin and Bazzite.

-This theme was made for my own personal use, and for that reason the resolution values in them `theme.txt` of each respective theme are intended for my 1440p monitor.
+This theme was made for my own personal use, and for that reason the resolution values in the `theme.txt` of each respective theme are intended for my 1440p monitor.
 You will likely want to tune it yourself.
 The background might also look strange on other resolutions, as I haven't tested it.
 If it does, you can resize it in an image editor.

 # How I Did It
 ## Installing It